FedericoPaini/FedericoPaini.github.io/_posts/2014-12-1-From-Wordpress-To-Jakyll.md

 categories: Blog
 ---

 I recently moved my blog sites to [Github Pages](http://github.io) and [Jekyll](http://www.jekyll.org).
-I have to admit it was not an easy "plug-n-play" experience.
+I have to admit it, was not an easy "plug-n-play" experience.

-There is a lot of information out there but it's disjointed and not very easy to follow if you don't have already experience with Jekyll or Markdown.
+There is a lot of informations out there but it's disjointed and not very easy to follow if you don't have already experience with Jekyll or Markdown.
-In this article I'm trying to guide a new user from switching from Wordpress to Jekyll.
+In this article I'm trying to guide a new user in switching from Wordpress to Jekyll.

 First off I'd like to clarify a couple of things:

-1. Jekyll is not a blog software like Wordpress so do not expect something similar. <br> "*Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator*"[See here](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).
+1. Jekyll is not a blog software like Wordpress so do not expect something similar. <br> "*Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator*" [See here](http://jekyllbootstrap.com/lessons/jekyll-introduction.html).
-2. You need to be familiar with using the terminal (CLI)
+2. You need to be familiar with the terminal (CLI)
 3. You to learn to use the markdown "language" (very easy).
-Just go [here](http://daringfireball.net/projects/markdown/syntax) and start feminizing wit it
+Just go [here](http://daringfireball.net/projects/markdown/syntax) and start familiarize wit it
 4. If you need a good and free markdown editor for Mac I suggest [Mou](http://25.io/mou/)
 5. You need to be familiar with Git and Github and have a Github account.
-You can find a good resource to start [here](http://sixrevisions.com/resources/git-tutorials-beginners/)
+You can find a good resource [here](http://sixrevisions.com/resources/git-tutorials-beginners/)
-6. If you host the site on [Github Pages](https://help.github.com/articles/what-are-github-pages/) your blog and content will be publicly accessible and available
+6. If you host the site on [Github Pages](https://help.github.com/articles/what-are-github-pages/) your blog and content will be publicly accessible (meaning: no private content)
 7. I did not find an easy and automated way to move the posts from Wordpress to Jekyll so be prepared to do some work
 8. If you want to customize the available themes you need to be familiar with HTML 5 and CSS

 ## What I did

-This are the steps that lead me to create a local sandbox and two websites ([www.federicopaini.com](http://www.federicopaini.com) and [www.codecoms.com](http://www.codecoms.com)):
+These are the steps that lead me to create a local sandbox and two websites ([www.federicopaini.com](http://www.federicopaini.com) and [www.codecoms.com](http://www.codecoms.com)):

 1. I read the main [Jekyll](http://www.jekyll.org) webiste and various blogs form [andrewmunsell.com](https://learn.andrewmunsell.com/learn/jekyll-by-example/tutorial), [joshualande.com](http://joshualande.com/jekyll-github-pages-poole/) and [vitobotta.com](http://vitobotta.com/how-to-migrate-from-wordpress-to-jekyll/)
 2. After that my head was spinning and I still did not understand how the thing worked so I proceeded doing the following: